 If your startup now has employees, you're now the employer and are required to pay the employer portion of their FICA taxes.

 - If you pay an employee more than the Social Security Wage Base in a year, neither of you're required to pay the Social Security tax on income above that level.

-- But, you both must continue to pay the Medicare portion of the FICA tax.
+- But, you both have to continue to pay the Medicare portion of the FICA tax.
 That amount equals 1.45% of the employee’s wages, again paid by each of you.

-- FICA taxes must be sent to the IRS periodically—how often depends on the how much you have to pay.
+- FICA taxes have to be sent to the IRS periodically—how often depends on the how much you have to pay.
 The more that you have to pay in a year the more often you have to send in the payments.

 - Fortunately, you're allowed to deduct the employer’s share of the FICA taxes as a business expense.